-Sign-up instructions — Please download the Section 125 Open Enrollment form [PDF fill-in form], complete, print, sign and send to the Human Resources office via campus mail.
+Sign-up instructions — Please download the Section 125 Annual Enrollment form [PDF fill-in form], complete, print, sign and send to the Human Resources office via campus mail.
 We suggest you make a copy of the form.
 If you would like a form sent to you via campus mail instead, contact email@example.com, or call x6111.
-We strongly encourage you to complete one at the Benefits Fair May 1st.
+We strongly encourage you to complete one at the Benefits Fair on April 16th.
 On this form you need to list your health, dental and supplemental insurance coverage choices, and the amount to be placed in your medical or childcare reimbursement account.
 Please consult the AFLAC representative (Cheryl Miller, 875-1961) to enroll and determine your premium amount.

 Please complete one even if you are not having any money withheld from your paycheck (you would sign at the bottom of the form that you are declining to participate).
 Employees who are working .5 to .749 FTE are eligible for health insurance coverage, but pay a pro-rated amount for single and dependent coverage.
 Please contact HR to determine the amount you will pay.